A Resource for Employers

 - Use Glassdoor for competitive research on vacation plans.
 Find out what types of plans your competitors are offering, and how employees rate them.

-Whether you’re dreaming of the beach, the mountains, foreign lands, or just spending extra time with the family, remember: your employees are too.
-Creating a competitive vacation policy and encouraging your employees to use it in a transparent way will help reduce burnout and encourage productivity.1
+Whether you’re dreaming of the beach, the mountains, planning a staycation due to travel restrictions, or just spending extra time with the family, remember that your employees are too.
+Creating a competitive and transparent vacation policy, and encouraging your employees to use their PTO, will help reduce burnout, encourage productivity, and generally keep your workforce happy.

 In addition, you can use Glassdoor to inform your vacation policy decisions and communicate your PTO plan to candidates interested in working for you.